dss-extensions/dss_capi/README.txt

 Copyright (c) 2008-2021, Electric Power Research Institute, Inc.
 All rights reserved.

-Version 9.2.0.1
+Version 9.2.1.1

 Changes this version
 ====================
-- Fixes issue when dumping properties from CNData.
-- Fixes compatibility issues with other OS when using FPC for compiling.
-- Includes COMHelp command to display the COM interface properties and methods, explain them and provide examples.
+- Includes remote relay functionality for relays.
+- Includes the latest improvements on the smart inverter module.
+- Add more instructions for interacting with OpenDSS-GIS
+- Fixes bug found in cogen property of RegControls

-This version is delivered with parallel processing capabilities in both 32-bit (X86) and 64-bit (X64) versions.
-The OpenDSSInstaller download includes both X86 and X64 versions, along with optional documentation and examples.
+The Version 8 was the first to be delivered with parallel processing capabilities in both 32-bit (X86) and 64-bit (X64) versions.
+Version 9 is the latest update.
+The files are still listed under the 'Version8' folder on Sourceforge.net.
+The OpenDSSInstaller download includes both X86 and X64 versions of Version 9, along with optional documentation and examples.

 If you have 64-bit Windows, you may install both the 64-bit and 32-bit versions.
 The 32-bit version is required if you plan to automate OpenDSS from Excel or any other 32-bit program.
-The 64-bit version is required to automate OpenDSS from 64-bit MatLab on a 64-bit system.
+The 64-bit version is required to automate OpenDSS from 64-bit MatLab or other 64-bit apps on a 64-bit system.

 Installation
 ============